-Google will soon add Kid Profile support to the Chromecast with Google TV
+Google adds Kid Profile support to the Chromecast with Google TV

 Google said it plans to add support for Kid Profiles to the Chromecast with Google TV following an outcry from users.

 When the Chromecast with Google TV launched, the experience introduced a more polished UI that emphasized personalized recommendations.
 Essentially, it shows you content based on what you’ve watched and the genres you like.
 Overall, it’s a suitable replacement for Android TV.
 But users felt it fell short in multi-user support, specifically for parents who want to restrict access to certain apps and content.

 In a support thread, a Google spokesperson said it’s working to address this with a new feature that should be available for Chromecast with Google TV in the “next month (or so).”